What does Victoria mean?

 Presented below is the baby name popularity of Victoria for girls.
 Victoria reached its highest position of #16 in the U.S. in 1999, and is at #19 currently.
 (2014 Birth Statistics)

 Below is a graphed analysis of the popularity of the girl name Victoria and affiliated names.
-Tori (#734 the previous year), Vikki, Vita, Vicky, Viktoria, Vickie, Toya, Vickey, Vicki and Latoya are the popular alternative forms of Victoria (#19 the previous year) appearing in the Top 1000.
-These girl names were at the height of their popularity during 1970-1979 (usage of 0.3954%) and have become significantly less popular since (usage 0.1134%, down 71.3%), with versions like Tori, Vicki, Latoya, Vickey and Vickie falling out of fashion.
-Victoria (#19) is the most chic birth name in this list.
+Tori (#734 2 years ago), Vikki, Vita, Vicky, Viktoria, Vickie, Toya, Vickey, Vicki and Latoya are the popular alternative forms of Victoria (#19 2 years ago) appearing in the Top 1000.
+Other variants, like Latoyla, are seldom used.
+These forms of Victoria were popular as baby names during 1970-1979 (usage of 0.3954%) and are somewhat less popular today (usage 0.1134%, 71.3% less).
+Victoria has been the most recognizable form, and Vickie is no longer trendy.
 (2014 Birth Statistics)